-As reported at quarter 1, the government has introduced a scheme of enhanced rates reliefs applying to occupied retail, leisure and hospitality properties in the year 2021/22.
-The discounts are 100% for the period April to June reducing to 66% from July, and are currently estimated to reduce 2021/22 business rates income by £8.1 million.
+As reported previously, the government has introduced a scheme of enhanced rates reliefs applying to occupied retail, leisure and hospitality properties in the year 2021/22.
+The discounts are 100% for the period April to June reducing to 66% from July, and are currently estimated to reduce 2021/22 business rates income by £7.7 million.
+In addition, on 25 March 2021, the Government announced plans to provide an additional business rates support package, worth £1.5 billion, to support businesses in England affected by COVID-19 but not eligible for existing support linked to business rates.
+Guidance on this support package, the COVID-19 Additional Relief Fund (CARF), was issued in mid-December 2021 and the Council received an allocation of £3.7 million, the majority of which will be applied by the end of the financial year, reducing business rates income further.

 Funds to fully reimburse local authorities for the local share of these enhanced reliefs are once again being paid on account using a grant under section 31 of the Local Government Act 2003, with a full reconciliation to be carried out at year-end.
-The budget for "Other non-ringfenced grants" has, therefore, been increased by £8.1m with a corresponding transfer to earmarked reserves, which will be used to offset any business rates deficit carried forward as a pressure on 2022/23 budgets.
+The relevant proportion of this grant income, which is credited to the Council's General Fund, will be held in earmarked reserves, and used to offset the business rates deficit carried forward as a pressure on 2022/23 budgets.

-The current projected year end position for the Business Rates Collection Fund is a deficit carried forward into 2022/2 of £9.6 million, comprising:
+The current projected year end position for the Business Rates Collection Fund is a deficit carried forward into 2022/2 of £14 million, comprising:

-BR Collection Fund Total Blackburn with Darwen Share £m £m Impact of extended reliefs - compensated by s31 grant 8.1 4.0 Deficit deferred from 2020/21 in line with 3 year deficit spreading arrangements 0.7 0.3 Net reduction in collection 0.8 0.4 Total projected deficit 9.6 4.7
+Business Rates Collection Fund Total Blackburn with Darwen Share £m £m Impact of extended reliefs - compensated by s31 grant 11.2 5.5 Deficit deferred from 2020/21 in line with 3 year deficit spreading arrangements 0.7 0.3 Net reduction in collection 2.1 1.1 Total projected deficit 14.0 6.9